Gary Chang (architect)

-Gary Chang (張智強, born 1962) is an architectural designer from Hong Kong who has designed projects throughout China, Hong Kong, Japan, the Middle East, as well as Europe.
+Gary Chang (張智強, born 1962) is an architectural designer from Hong Kong who has designed projects throughout Mainalnd China, Hong Kong, Japan, the Middle East, as well as Europe.
 He is known for his cost effective, flexible designs which focus on spatial qualities.
 Chang’s designs can be categorized as modern or contemporary architecture.
 He is also known for his home, the Domestic Transformer, which can turn into "24 rooms" within a limited space of 32 sq.m.
 He is currently the Managing Director of EDGE Design Institute Ltd., the renowned company he founded in 1994.

 Early life and education

 Chang was born in 1962 and raised in Hong Kong.
 He studied at the Queen's College and later graduated from the University of Hong Kong in 1987 with an Architecture degree.

 Career

 After graduation from the University of Hong Kong, Chang worked at P&T Group, an Architectural firm in Hong Kong.

 In 1994, Chang founded his first company, EDGE.
 The company was renamed EDGE Design Institute Ltd in 2003.
 The company works on projects for houses, retails, hotels, restaurants, and offices, and also creates products such as furniture, houseware, etc.

 Chang’s architecture focuses on concepts of urban space, form and material.
 Most of his work concentrates on flexible designs with transforming interior spaces and architecture.
 He has become an influential figure in designs for compact living spaces.